 The History of Activated Learning

-Activated Learning is also engaged in a partnership with an organization of educators, researchers, and psychologists in London, UK, called Connections in Mind.
-Over two years, Laurie has collaborated with this team to develop teacher training and materials to support an EF-based approach with students.
-Connections in Mind is currently building their organizational capacity to offer Activated Learning programs to schools in the UK.
-Right now, we are teaming up with a Cambridge University scholar to conduct a pilot outcome evaluation in The Orion School, an award-winning public school in London, UK.
+Overseas, Activated Learning is engaged in a partnership with an organization of educators, researchers, and psychologists called Connections in Mind.
+Over two years, Laurie collaborated with this team to develop teacher training and materials for use in the UK, and Connections in Mind is currently building their organizational capacity to support teachers and schools.
+Several Cambridge University scholars are studying aspects of Activated learning, and a pilot outcome evaluation took place at the Orion School, an award-winning public school in London, UK.
 Currently, Laurie is working on an EF book for parents with Dr. Bettina Hohnen, a UK-based clinical psychologist and the author of The Incredible Teenage Brain.